Anshu-C/web-development/README.md

 # web-development
-This repo is part of the we dev bootcamp training
+This repo is part of the wed dev bootcamp training